-Step 1: Remove any existing flooring, the shoe molding and toe kicks.
+Step 1: Remove any existing flooring, the shoe moulding and toe kicks.

 Step 2: Most installers will snap chalk lines onto the floor to produce a pattern for the natural stone flooring slabs or ceramic tiles.
 For tile, installers will often lay a single line of tile without mortar to get an idea of how the tile will fit the room.

-Step 3: Then, a second row should be laid in the opposite direction to form a “T” shape.
+Step 3: Installers lay the second row opposite to form a “T” shape.

 Step 4: Further, the form becomes the guideline for installation of the tiles.
 Mortar should be applied directly to the substrate using a notched mortar trowel.

-Step 5: For cutting the material, a 10” diamond blade is used.
-Some tile installers use this tool even though tile is much softer and small pieces can be trimmed to fit with tile snips.
+Step 5: Installers use a 10” diamond blade for cutting the material.
+Some tile installers use this tool even though tile is much softer, and they can trim small pieces to fit with tile snips.

 Step 6: Once the natural stone flooring or ceramic tile is in place, adding the grout is the next step.
 With tile flooring, the grout is an essential part of the visual appeal, thereby you should have the right type with you.

 Once your flooring installation is complete, you or a trim carpenter can put the moulding and toe kicks back on.
 Generally, you should wait 1-2 days before there is any heavy traffic on the floor.
 For specifics, please ask your tile dealer or installer.

 Tile Flooring Maintenance and Care Guide

 Natural stone and tile flooring should be kept clean and maintained to ensure they look their best.
 Both types of flooring can be mopped using a soft, dry mop.
 You can use a vacuum, but make sure it has a “Hard Floor” mode that does not use a rotating brush.